 He has created and directed communications programs and projects for a diverse client base, including Turning Point Brands, Inc., Vectren/SIGCORP, Dollar General Corporation, Genlyte Group, PNC Bank and Dispatches Europe.

-While overseas, he worked in London, England, with Capital MS&L, an international IR firm, contributed to the U.S. and international editions of Investor Relations Magazine, and in Tokyo, established working relationships with economic development organizations, and corporate communications organizations.
+His international experience includes work with Capital MS&L, an international IR firm based in London.
+He also wrote for the U.S. and international editions of Investor Relations Magazine, and while in Tokyo, established relationships with economic development officials and corporate communications agencies.